-This vegetable karahi curry is my take on a classic Pakistani curry, loaded with new potatoes, green beans & onion in a thick, spicy tomato gravy.
+This vegetable karahi curry is my take on a classic Pakistani curry, loaded with mixed vegetables in a thick, generously spiced tomato gravy.

 Hailing from Northern India and Pakistan a Karahi curry is named after the bowl it is traditionally cooked and served in.

 Most commonly associated with chicken and a mix of vegetables cooked in a spiced tomato sauce.